 By bringing together artists of different generations and diverse artistic genres (drawing, film and video, installation, performance, sculpture) Queer Stories intends to stimulate thought – and give pleasure.
 Because without wit and irony, no story can be queered and no (queer) story can be told.

-A queer experimental film night with films by Katrina Daschner, Ana Hoffner, Ashley Hans Scheirl, Nana Swiczinsky followed by a round table with the film makers and input by Andrea B. Braidt, as well as lectures by Helena Cabello, Ana Carceller, Marty Huber will accompany the exhibition.
+A queer experimental film night with films by Katrina Daschner, Ana Hoffner, Ashley Hans Scheirl, Sabine Schwaighofer, Nana Swiczinsky followed by a round table with the film makers and input by Andrea B. Braidt, as well as lectures by Helena Cabello, Ana Carceller, Marty Huber will accompany the exhibition.
 The programme also includes the screening of video works by Pavlína Fichta Čierna with guests; the discussion on homophobia with Eszter Kováts, Zuzana Maďarová, Veronika Valkovičová and reading of dramatic texts, both organized by NOMANTINELS Theater within the Month of Human Rights.